Weather Averages for Malta in October

 8th October 2014

 Each October, Valletta celebrates Notte Bianca, an annual cultural event focused on Maltese arts and culture.
-During Notte Bianca, you’ll find loads of art exhibitions and museum displays held in state palaces, as well as theatrical performances, music concerts and plenty of dancing.
-Food and drink kiosks stay open especially late for this event, providing you with plenty of opportunities to sample the local cuisine.
+During Notte Bianca, you’ll find loads of art exhibitions and museum displays held in state palaces, as well as theatrical performances, music concerts and plenty of dancing taking place between the City Gate and Fort St. Elmo.
+Cafes, bars, restaurants and food and drink kiosks stay open especially late for this event, providing you with plenty of opportunities to sample the local cuisine.

 Mdina Grand Prix 2014